dtransposed/Lagrange/_drafts/2018-12-31-Best-of-GANs-2018 (Part 2 out of 2).md

 {: refdef}
 <em>Interestingly, post-activation feature maps also cause inconsistent reconstructed brightness compared with the GT image.</em>

-__Network interpolation__ - as I have mentioned before, there are two goals which the algorithms tries to achieve.
+__Network interpolation__ - as I have mentioned before, there are two goals which the algorithm tries to achieve.
 This is not only perceptual similarity between generated image and ground truth, but also lowest possible PSNR.
 This why initially the network is being trained to minimize PSNR (using L1 loss).
 Then, the pre-trained network is being used to initialize the generator.
-This not only allows to avoid undesired local minima for the generator, but also provides the discriminator with quite good super-resolved images.
+This not only allows to avoid undesired local minima for the generator, but also provides the discriminator with quite good super-resolved images from the start.
-The authors state that the best network can be obtained by interpolation between the weights of the initial network (after PSNR optimization) and final network (after GAN training).
+The authors state that the best results can be obtained through interpolation between the weights of the initial network (after PSNR optimization) and final network (after GAN training).
 This allows to control the PSNR versus perceptual similarity trade-off.

 ### Results: